 - Call an employment site in advance to make sure the environment is accessible.
 If it is not accessible, state the accommodations that may be needed.

-- Carry multiple bags or coats on your chair.
+- Carry multiple bags or coats on your device.

-- Place stickers on your chair.
+- Place stickers on your device.
 If you must use tape, get black duct tape.

 - Communicate with employers in advance about the accommodations you need in the workplace .